SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 Pressured water reactor has control SCRAM rods above, because steam is not dried within the reactor.
 Boiling water reactors have control rods below, because the output steam's dryer is above and hence control rods needs to be place below.

 The fuel rods contain UO2,with about 3% being U. The rest is the radioactive slowly decaying common 238U.
-Uranium ore comes out as 0.7% 235U, but we need that to be 3% b/c fissioning 238U is not helpful, so a process.
+Uranium ore comes out as 0.7% 235U, but we need that to be 3% b/c fissioning 238U is not helpful, so a process called "enrichment" helps purify the Uranium and rid of 238 to leave only 235.

+Raw fuel isn't super radioactive.
+But, once the fuel is insterted, a neutron gets shot in and the recator starts.
+Control rods could be inserted in to stop teh reaction. #why